enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/specification/index.rst

 ========================

 .. note::
-	This chapter is a lightly modified version of the excellent SATA summerization found in Chapter 2 of Erik Landström's Thesis_.
+	This chapter is a lightly modified version of the excellent SATA summary found in Chapter 2 of Erik Landström's Thesis_.

 Serial Advanced Technology Attachment (SATA) is a serial link replacement of Parallel ATA (PATA), both standards for communication with mass storage devices.